 Les Skramstad, a miner from Libby, also saw what was happening back then.
 "It's the same damned government babble and indecision that led to half this town being either dead or dying from asbestos. ...
-Twenty or 30 years from now, when those New Yorkers start falling over dead, some young government bureaucrat will get all choked up apologizing for what the EPA and others didn't do."
-(St. Louis Post Dispatch, Jan.
-13, 2002)
+Twenty or 30 years from now, when those New Yorkers start falling over dead, some young government bureaucrat will get all choked up apologizing for what metals, asbestos and byproducts of burning plastic.
+Yet the EPA directed businesses to open up, saying, "The general public should be very reassured by initial sampling."